Table of Contents

 - Have all budget information, property valuations, etc. handy for fact-based talks.

-- Be ready to compromise some wishes and keep expectations realistic.
+- Be prepared to compromise on some wishes and keep your expectations realistic.

 - Know that this process can be lengthy and emotional.
 Respect and patience matter.